pen-lang/pen/doc/src/references/language/syntax.md

 # Syntax

-The language lets you compose programs building up its small constructs.
 This page describes the syntactical components of the language.
-See also [Types](types.md) about ones for specific data types.
+You can compose programs building up those constructs.
+See also [Types](types.md) about syntax for specific data types.

 ## Module

 Modules are sets of types and functions.
-One file composes a module.
-Modules can import functions and types from other modules.
-See also [Modules](modules.md) to know how modules interact with each other.
+See [Modules](modules.md) for more information.

-A module consists of [statements](#statements).
+Syntactically, a module consists of [statements](#statements).

 ## Statements

+Statements are constructs that declare functions and types in modules.

 ### Import statement

-It imports types and functions from another module in the current or another package.
+It imports types and functions from another module in the same or another package.

 See [Modules](modules.md) for more details.